How To Make Hardtack

 Instructions

-3. With a rolling pin, roll the dough out about 1/2 inch thick into a rectangular shape.
-Use a sharp knife to cut the sections evenly about 3-inches apart.
+4. With a rolling pin, roll the dough out about 1/2 inch thick into a rectangular shape.
+Use a sharp knife to cut the sections evenly, about 3 inches apart.
 I used a ruler to keep them square.

 Can I use wheat flour to make hardtack?

-The problem with whole wheat flour is that it will go rancid sooner, so I would not use it for this recipe if you’re planning to make it for longer-term storage.
-If your family enjoys this special cracker-like product and you plan to eat it often, then I’d try the wheat flour and enjoy it in the short term.
+The problem with whole wheat flour is that it tends to go rancid sooner, so I would not use it for this recipe if you plan to store it for longer-term use.
+If your family enjoys this special cracker-like product and intends to eat it frequently, I recommend trying the wheat flour version and enjoying it in the short term.

 Does hardtack have any nutritional value?

-Hardtack is made with white flour which is high in calories and carbohydrates.
-It would help to provide the energy your body would need in a time of survival or strenuous labor.
-Hardtack can be viewed as survival food.
-Adding hardtack to items such as milk or soup would help to add more nutritional content such as vitamins and grams of protein to a snack or meal.
+Hardtack is made with white flour, which is high in calories and carbohydrates.
+It would help to provide the energy your body needs in times of survival or strenuous labor.
+Hardtack can be considered a form of survival food.
+Adding hardtack to items such as milk or soup can help increase the nutritional content of a snack or meal, providing vitamins and protein.

 How To Make Bread